-As many of you will know I work closely with the cbdnetwork who produce cbd products that are produced organically from hemp farms here in the south of Spain.
-They have produced these products with an emphasis on the cannabinoids, rather than them being a left over from hemp grown for other industrial purposes and are one of the farms in our Granjacia network.
+As many of you will know I work closely with Spanish farms who produce CBD products that are produced organically from hemp farms here in the south of Spain.
+They have produced these products with an emphasis on the cannabinoids, rather than them being a leftover from hemp grown for other industrial purposes and are some of the farms in our Granjacia network.

 The most common questions I receive are related to the % of CBD in the products and many people are confused and given conflicting information about how to accurately measure both the CBD doses and/or how much they should be paying for the products themselves when they are all listed as different volumes and percentages.

-I hope I can just break it down a little that gives you a practical understanding as a user as to why we use 1.5% as our baseline product..
+I hope I can just break it down a little that gives you a practical understanding, as a user, as to why a farm like the CBDNetwork might use 1.5% as a baseline product.

-The hemp oil itself is usually extracted with c02 and in our own case is actually measured about 17% cbd unfinished product.
+The hemp oil itself is usually extracted with c02 and in this case, is actually measured about 17% cbd unfinished product.
 That’s the initial processing.

 Then this requires ‘diluting’ to preferred choice of percentage into a product.
 So it might get diluted to 1% or 5% for example for a manufacturer’s products..
 We create our own oils, so we produce and manufacture (for want of a better word) but other hemp farmers might sell this 17% unfinished product to a ‘brand’ who then dilute and bottle etc…

-Then there is volume of the finished oil/product itself. diluting 10mg of cbd into 10ml of vegetable oil might have twice the volume percentage of 10mg cbd diluted into 20ml.
+Then there is the volume of the finished oil/product itself. diluting 10mg of cbd into 10ml of a carrier oil might have twice the volume percentage of 10mg cbd diluted into 20ml.
 But. both will have the same amount of cbd mg.

 This suggests that the customer should be looking at the price per mg of cbd. which is fair enough.. the rest is a bit irrelevant when it comes to measurements. one could make it stronger and you take less or weaker and you take more. so long as you can work out the mg of cbd is important for dosage..